 June 6 - August 22, 2021

-This groundbreaking exhibition introduces you to the compelling work of Algonquin filmmakers from Kitigan Zibi Anishinabeg
+This groundbreaking exhibition introduces you to the compelling work of local Algonquin filmmakers.

-Future Rivers: Film and Video from the Desert River features a selection of works made by Algonquin filmmakers from Kitigan Zibi Anishinabeg, QC.
+Future Rivers: Film and Video from the Desert River features a selection of works made by local Algonquin filmmakers.
 The works in this exhibition explore the complex, nuanced experiences of Algonquin Anishinaabeg.

 For the artists, the moving image is a lyrical language that strengthens their mobility, presence and connection to and within their own territories.
 The narratives the artists create, and the ways in which they communicate them, emphasize film’s potential to poetically express memory, futurities, fantasy and complex forms of self-representation.